Tailoring high precision polynomial architected material constitutive responses via inverse design: Introduction

-Here, we present a general approach for designing two-dimensional (2D) nonlinear structures for a high precision one-dimensional (1D) nonlinear mechanical response.
-As schematically shown in Fig. \ref{MethodOverview} A-C, we employ a level set topology optimization method, combined with mechanical intuition in the design of initial conditions, and use ratios of coefficients for a target nonlinear polynomial as the objective function.
-As such, we decouple the optimization problem from the magnitude of structural stiffness within each design iteration, enabling the design to soften or stiffen as needed to achieve the desired degree of nonlinear behavior, which, thereafter can be scaled by adjusting the depth of the structure as is shown in Fig. \ref{MethodOverview} C-D. This approach focuses the optimizer solely on the shape of the nonlinear response, circumventing the complexities of stiffness-nonlinearity dependencies.
+Here, we present a general approach for designing two-dimensional (2D), single material, nonlinear structures for a high precision one-dimensional (1D) nonlinear mechanical response.
+As schematically shown in Figure \ref{MethodOverview} A-C, we employ a level set topology optimization method, combined with mechanical intuition in the design of initial conditions, and target ratios of fitted polynomial coefficients as the objective function.
+Considering first the polynomial objective, we note that, particularly in the context of nonlinear dynamical systems, polynomial potentials \cite{patil_review_2022} are of particular interest due to their analytical tractability.
+Further, the exact type of polynomial response qualitatively affects the system response, for instance while both are ``stiffening'' in tension, a quadratic and cubic nonlinearity generate solely second versus third harmonics, respectively \cite{NonOscBook}.
+Similarly, works such as Ref. \cite{chaunsali_self-induced_2019} necessitate a precise balance between two nonlinear curves (in contrast to other, more forgiving, nonlinear objectives such as ``plateau-like'' behaviors sought after in low speed impact absorption).
+Next, considering the targeting of ratios, this approach allows us to decouple the optimization problem from the magnitude of structural stiffness within each design iteration, enabling the design to soften or stiffen as needed to achieve the desired degree of nonlinear behavior.
+Thereafter, the design can be scaled by adjusting the constituent material modulus, or size of the structure as is shown in Figure \ref{MethodOverview} C-E. This approach focuses the optimizer solely on the shape of the nonlinear response, circumventing the complexities of stiffness-nonlinearity dependencies.
 As such, it simplifies the inherently highly nonlinear design space to allow successful inverse design for targeted nonlinearities with precision.
 In other words, it is capable of exploring more design options and reliably finding solutions to a wider range of nonlinearities.
-The use of the level set method provides us with only the binary and smooth designs, contributing also to a more accurate solution which is immediately manufacturable.
-Optimized nonlinear structures can then be incorporated into microstructures, lattices, or chains of springs and masses to form effective bulk material nonlinearities (see, \textit{e.g.}, Fig. \ref{MethodOverview} E) in pursuit of targeted designer materials.
+Finally, the use of the level set method provides us with only the binary and smooth designs, enabling immediate manufacturing without post-processing, maintaining precision of the design (as opposed to density-based approaches, which often require post-processing and may lose some design precision in the process).
+The optimized nonlinear structures found herein can be incorporated into microstructures, lattices, or chains of springs and masses to form effective bulk material nonlinearities in pursuit of targeted designer materials.
+Geometric nonlinearity can be treated as an effective material nonlinearity through consideration of a system of multiple unit cells, consisting of repeated optimized structures, as contributing to an effective, homogenized, higher scale bulk behavior (see Figure \ref{MethodOverview}E for an example).
 We demonstrate the successful optimization of structures for multiple classes of nonlinearities achieved in the prior literature without employing the same microstructural mechanisms typically associated with said nonlinearities.
 In addition, we show a semi-continuous sweep across the linear plus cubic design structural response space, demonstrating the ability to fine tune structures {reliably for highly specific forms of nonlinearity, rather than only broad classes.